HolographicWings/LethalSDK-Unity-Project/README.md

 </details>

 ## Changes :
+- 1.3.43
+	- Tweaked the previous MeshFilter to only apply when the scrap have MeshVariants.
 - 1.3.42
 	- Added a checkup to fix issues with custom scraps.
 (Missing MeshFilter)
 - 1.3.41